GCX-HCI/ThirtyInch/README.md

 public class HelloWorldPresenter extends TiPresenter<HelloWorldView> {

-    // add the subscription helper to your presenter private RxTiPresenterSubscriptionHandler rxSubscriptionHelper = new RxTiPresenterSubscriptionHandler(this);
+    // add the subscription helper to your presenter private RxTiPresenterSubscriptionHandler rxHelper = new RxTiPresenterSubscriptionHandler(this);

     @Override
     protected void onCreate() {
         super.onCreate();

         // automatically unsubscribe in onDestroy()
-        rxSubscriptionHelper.manageSubscription(
+        rxHelper.manageSubscription(
                 Observable.interval(0, 1, TimeUnit.SECONDS)
                     // cache the latest value when no view is attached
                     // emits when the view got attached